 - Woldia University (1 participant)

 Mr. Zemede Tefera, Head of the bureau of the Urban Development and Housing, gave a short presentation of the tasks that were expected from the participants.
 It was followed by a short speech by Adane Negash, who talked about the current state of SSDE and its actions, and determined which projects needed to be given priority.
-Kenneth Gyllenstig, coordinator of SEKOM then summed up the experiences of the swedish eco-municipalities, and what they coud share with Ethiopia.
+Kenneth Gyllenstig, coordinator of SEKOM then summed up the experiences of the Swedish eco-municipalities, and what they could share with Ethiopia.
 Finally, Torbjörn Lahti, chairman of SSAE concluded with a summary of the list of organizations that were taking part in the process.